About Cressbrook Dale

 Derbyshire Dales National Nature Reserve (NNR)

-Cressbrook Dale is one of the five limstone dales that comprise the Derbyshire Dales National Nature Reserve (NNR).
+The north and east of Cressbrook Dale (and immediately adjacent to that part purchased by Phoenix Rose) is in one of the five limestone dales that comprise the Derbyshire Dales National Nature Reserve (NNR).
 Together these dales represent '..some of the best examples of limestone geology, landscape and wildlife in the whole of England..'
 (Q. Natural England).

 Lead Mining in Cressbrook Dale

-The open area of sloping grassland just north of Cressbrook village (GR SK170738), a significant portion of which is Access Land, is the legacy of the leadmining that occurred here.
+The open area of sloping grassland just north of Cressbrook village and now owned by phoenix Rose (GR SK170738), a significant portion of which is Access Land, is the legacy of the leadmining that occurred here.
 The cliff face in the western side of the dale above the meadow contains the remains of a number of slit mines from which lead ore was extracted.
 The ore was brought to the meadow and washed with water taken from the reservoir located half-way down the meadow, which in turn was filled with water from the spring in the hillside immediately above.
 This spring no longer runs.
-Mining took place here as recently as the 1960s and the woods to the south of the meadow contain the remains of a number of buildings associated with it.
+Mining took place here as recently as the 1960s and in the woods to the south of the meadow, it is just possible to make out a few scattered remains of what may have been buildings associated with it.
 The level track that extends from the hairpin bend north of Cressbrook and about a half a mile into the dale carried a small mineral railway that was used to transport the ore from the mines.

 Cressbrook Dale is host to extensive areas of woodland that is classified as Ancient Woodland.
 While the tree cover at the north end of the dale is sparse the area around the village of Cressbrook is mostly wooded and this area is almost entirely classified as ancient.